AlexandrosAntoniadis/ODUSSEAS/README.md

 # ODUSSEAS (Observing Dwarfs Using Stellar Spectroscopic Energy-Absorption Shapes):
-## A Machine-Learning Tool for the derivation of Teff and [Fe/H] of M Dwarf stars
+## A Machine-Learning tool to derive Teff and [Fe/H] of M Dwarf stars
 ## [UPGRADED VERSION]

 IF YOU USE THIS TOOL IN YOUR RESEARCH, PLEASE CITE THE CORRESPONDING PAPER: